aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 To prepare this EGV, every forest stand had assigned [legal rotation age](https://likumi.lv/ta/id/2825#p9), based on dominant tree species and bonity class as registered in the [State Forest Service's State Forest Registry](#Ch04.01).
-35 years were assumed for grey alder.
-The registered age of dominant tree group was then divided by the stand specific legal rotation age.
+We assumed 35 years for grey alder.
+The registered age of dominant tree group is then divided by the stand specific legal rotation age.
-However, this introduced some extreme values that were limited to the nearest integer showing only minimal accumulation in histogram.
+However, this introduce some extreme values.
+We chose limiting to the nearest integer showing only minimal accumulation in histogram.

 <img src="./Figures/Histogramms/hist_egv290.png" width="80%" />

-Resulting values at polygon geometries were rasterised with the workflow `egvtools::polygon2input()`, restricting to pixels outside the clearcut mask.
-No background values were assigned during rasterization.
-The resulting layer was then aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean.
-After the aggregation, cells with no forest information were filled with value 0.
+Resulting values at polygon geometries are rasterised with the workflow `egvtools::polygon2input()`, restricting to pixels outside the clearcut mask.
+No background values are assigned during rasterisation.
+The resulting layer is then aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean.
+After the aggregation, cells with no forest information are filled with value 0.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.